tableau/Logshark/docs/docs/logshark_postgres.md

 ---
-title: Visualize Historic Trends of Your Logs
+title: Visualize Historical Trends of Your Logs
 ---
-In the previous version LogShark we are bringning back the ability to  visualize historic trends view of your logs.
+In the previous version LogShark we are bringing back the ability to  visualize historic trends view of your logs.
 You can either write LogShark's output to a PostgreSQL database server or append data from a new log set to an existing LogShark output.

 In this section: